-Emotional reasoning is the habit of making decisions based upon how we feel rather than what we value.
+Emotional reasoning is the habit of making decisions based on how we feel rather than what we value.
 When we use our emotions and feelings as evidence for what we should or shouldn’t do, we end up spending all our time running away from discomfort rather than toward the things we really value.
 Depression and procrastination are common results of this.

 - I’m not going to go to the gym this evening; I just don’t feel it.

-- If only I felt more motivated I could get ahead of my studying and be able to enjoy vacation guilt free.
+- If only I felt more motivated I could get ahead of my studying and be able to enjoy vacation guilt-free.

 Black and White Thinking

 Black and white thinking is the tendency to evaluate things exclusively in terms of extreme categories.
 It shows up most commonly when we evaluate our own personal qualities and characteristics this way.
 Black and white thinking is a problem because it sets us up for chronic disappointment.
-When our expectations are consistently exaggerated, we never meet them and then always feel badly about ourselves.
+When our expectations are consistently exaggerated, we never meet them and then always feel bad about ourselves.